Catherine Hall: Personal life

 Hall met her future husband, cultural theorist and activist Stuart Hall, on a Campaign for Nuclear Disarmament march in the early 1960s, and the two would go on to marry in 1964.
-The couple had a daughter, Becky, and son, Jess, and the family lived in Birmingham.
+The couple had a daughter, Becky, and son, Jess, and the family lived in Birmingham, England.
 Stuart was Jamaican, and with mixed-race children, Catherine was aware of the legacy of British colonialism before commencing her academic work on the topic.

 Stuart died in 2014.
 In May 2016, Hall donated 3,000 books from his library to Housmans bookshop.